Health Nutrients

 How Much Zinc Do You Need?

-The Recommended Dietary Allowance (RDA) for zinc is fairly small in comparison to other vitamins and minerals.
+The Recommended Dietary Allowance (RDA) for zinc is fairly small compared to other vitamins and minerals.
 Although it increases from infancy to teenage years, it largely remains the same throughout adulthood.

 Below are the RDAs for zinc based on age group: